opentrustlabs/opentrust-identity/README.md

 - For abusive clients and users, can their sessions be revoked and their accounts disabled easily.

 The rush to build AI applications has only exacerbated these problems.
-This IAM tool provides features for managing access to your API, in addition to other common IAM functions.
+This IAM tool provides features for managing access to your API, in addition to other common IdP functions.

 One potentially overlooked problem of commercial SaaS IAM providers is the question of whose data is it?
 Do you own your data?
 Can you easily access the raw data?
 Can you